avarassanchez/tTEscanR/README.md

 **Parameters:**
 - `tRNA_data`: The tRNA gene expression data containing tRNA cuts as rows and conditions as columns.
-- `cutoff`: Integer specifying the minimum expression level required for a condition to be retained.
+- `cutoff`: Minimum expression level required for a condition to be retained.

 ```{r}
 tRNA_data_filtered <- tRNACutsFilter(tRNA_data = tRNA_data,